spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-add-a-new-shipment-method-2.0.md

 {% endinfo_block %}

-In this tutorial we’ll consider the case when you need to add a new shipment method, without the need to integrate it with the shipment providers system.
+This document considers the case when you need to add a new shipment method, without the need to integrate it with the shipment providers system.

 What’s important for this situation is to have multi-currency prices attached to the shipment method and also to have the correct tax set linked to it.
 Also, the `ship` event should be manually triggerable from the Back Office.